 Is coffee acidic?
 The answer is yes, but there are ways to reduce acidity.

 The first way is to buy a dark roast coffee, as they have less acid.
 Another way is to add milk, which contains calcium and neutralizes the acid.
-You can also add sugar, but it will not have as much of an effect as milk.
+You can add sugar, but it will not have as much effect as milk.